cstarrett/cstarrett.github.io/_posts/2022-05-10-human-mirrors.md

 tags: awareness self
 ---

-The person who is most difficult for us to see objectively is ourselves.
+The person who is the hardest for us to see objectively is ourselves.

 We know too much of our own history, and we will tend to underestimate or overestimate ourselves more than anyone else.
 That's why we need each other.